-On request of Egrow’s community we have developed a powerful tool for AMZ sellers as an alternative to old fashion tools such as Merchant Words, Sellics, Sonar, Keywordinspector, Helium 10, Jungle Scout, etc...
+Per the request of the Egrow community, we have developed a powerful alternative for sellers to use rather than the old-fashioned tools like Merchant Words, Sellics, Sonar, Keywordinspector, Helium 10, Jungle Scout, and more.

 The difference to what we call “old fashion tools” is the way how Egrow calculates and presents data that are of high value in the AMZ business.

-For each keyword in our database, we scan the top 10 products in the Amazon search results.
-Then for each of them we pull listing information such as Best Seller Rank, Number of Reviews, Price, Est. Monthly Sales...
+- For each keyword in our database, we scan the top 10 products in the Amazon search results.

-In the final step we calculate average values for all top 10 listings and include the Google Search Volume and the total number of products in Amazon for that specific keyword.
+- We calculate the average values for the top 10 listings and include the Google search volume and total number of products in Amazon for that specific keyword.

-All this information combined presents a much clearer picture for each keyword and its potential in terms of sales power, competitors, price, etc.
+All this together presents a much clearer picture for each keyword and its potential in terms of sales power, competition, price, and more.